 The bitcoin network’s average fee varies based mostly on network activity and how competitive it is to get your transaction into the next block.
 What is considered high will differ from person to person and the amount you are trying to move.
 If you are trying to move a small amount of bitcoin, the fee will likely be a far more considerable concern to you than someone trying to move a large amount of bitcoin on the network.

 If you aren’t in a rush, you can spend some time estimating a fee.
 Just be sure that you will likely get your transaction confirmed in a reasonable time frame that suits you to reduce your spending a little, or you can wait until network congestion is at a relative minimum.
-The bitcoin network’s security is thanks to the miners and node operators worldwide that all contribute to the strength of the network.
-For them, this is often not a cheap thing to get involved in doing, so these fees help ensure that miners are incentivized to continue providing the security we love from the bitcoin network.
+The bitcoin network’s security is thanks to the miners and node operators worldwide, who all contribute to the strength of the network.
+For them, this is often not a cheap thing to get involved in, so these fees help ensure that miners are incentivized to continue providing the security we love from the bitcoin network.

 How Old Do You Have to Be to Buy Bitcoin?